janlonden/kuvaify/README.md

 **transitionOverlap**

-Fade in and out transition overlap amount.
+Fade in and out transition overlap.
 Takes a value between 0 and 1.
 Lower values equals more overlap.
 A value of 1 should increase performance.

 ```
 transitionOverlap: 0